Cooloola

 PROFILE FAQ

-Cooloola has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Cooloola has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified a single project likely to impact the area: Forest Wind Farm, Bruce Highway (Cooroy to Curra) Section D - Northern Contract, Gympie Water Resilience and Augmentation Project (GWRAP) - Phase 1, and Bruce Highway Targeted Safety Program - Wide Bay Burnett are key projects.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project expected to affect this region: Forest Wind Farm, Bruce Highway (Cooroy to Curra) Section D - Northern Contract, Gympie Water Resilience and Augmentation Project (GWRAP) - Phase 1, and Bruce Highway Targeted Safety Program - Wide Bay Burnett are key projects.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.